Empowering and caring

 At Almacasa we regard relatives and volunteers as equals because they are crucial resources for everyday life.
 We specifically encourage their contributions with an innovative new bonus system.

-Keeping abreast of developments through innovation and networking
+Keeping abreast of developments by innovation and networking

 Over the coming years a number of regional and well-developed Almacasa care homes will be built in various locations.
 They will allow for short distance visits and the best possible integration for residents in their usual and familiar environment.